Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 |---|---|---|---|

-Compared with denser urban markets on the East Coast, Pittsburgh offers a materially lower entry price per bedroom while preserving enough tourism, university, and medical-centre demand to sustain short-term rental occupancy near 38%.
+Compared with denser urban markets on the East Coast, Pittsburgh offers a lower entry price per bedroom while preserving enough tourism, university, and medical-center demand to sustain short-term rental occupancy near 38%.
 Compared with rural Pennsylvania, the city offers deeper tenant pools, faster vacancy fills, and a more active resale market.
-The suburban balance the data shows, with demand strong enough for short-term rental but affordability strong enough for reliable long-term rental yields, is unusual among US metros of this size.
+The suburban balance the data shows, with demand strong enough for short-term stays but affordability strong enough for reliable long-term rental yields, is unusual among US metros of this size.

 Tax Implications for Pittsburgh Investors

 Depreciation is the single largest non-cash deduction available to Pittsburgh rental investors.
-On a $199,861 property with a building allocation of roughly 80% (depreciable base of $159,889), the 27.5-year straight-line schedule produces an annual deduction of approximately $5,814.
-That deduction alone roughly offsets net long-term rental income of $7,056 for tax purposes, often generating a paper loss even when the investment is cash-flow-positive.
+On a $239,000 property with a building allocation of roughly 80% (depreciable base of about $160,000), the 27.5-year straight-line schedule produces an annual deduction of approximately $5,800.
+That deduction alone roughly offsets the property's net long-term rental income (gross rent less operating costs) of about $7,100 for tax purposes, often generating a paper loss even when the investment is cash-flow-positive.

 Short-term rental investors who meet the IRS material participation thresholds may be able to treat losses as non-passive, unlocking them against ordinary W-2 or business income.
 That election is more consequential in Pittsburgh than in strict-regulation markets because there is no night cap to artificially suppress participation hours.
 Long-term rental investors typically remain in the passive bucket unless they qualify as a real estate professional.
 Pennsylvania levies a flat state income tax on rental income, so unlike Florida or Texas investors, Pittsburgh owners do not get a no-state-tax bonus on top of federal benefits.